rickmark/mojo_thor/README.md

 * I brought a sample of the malware to both the Union Square Apple store, and they declined to assist citing customer data.
 * I was unable to reach Apple's product security division (due to the malware likely), and did take the computer directly to their campus.
 The irony of `eficheck` now offering to allow you to submit samples is not lost on me.
 (The original submission number is 671195078)
+  * REVISION: I've received acknowledgement after publication of this repo stating that the issue is under investigation